How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 This lets your agent look things up, check documentation, and stay current on information.

 Your agent's workspace lives at ~/.openclaw/workspace/.
-This is where it stores files, code, and project data.
-You can:
+This is where it stores files, code, and project data:

 cd ~/.openclaw/workspace